micmejia/bible-dump/AMPC/Luke/Luke 23.md

-Then he said to Jesus, _Lord_, remember me when You come in Your kingly glory!
+Then he said to Jesus, Lord, remember me when You come in Your kingly glory!